How To Help a Teen Dealing with Substance Abuse?

 How can parents tell?
 “The classic things we look for are changes in behavior,” says Dr. Joseph Shrand, medical director of CASTLE, an intervention unit for teenagers at the High Point Treatment Center in Brockton, Mass.
 That includes changes in sleep habits, energy levels, personal hygiene, and mood.
 Dropping grades, new friends, and a loss of appetite are also cause for serious concern.

 Parents may also notice telltale signs associated with certain drugs.
 “If your teenager has bloodshot eyes—and you find Visine lying around—they may be smoking weed,” explains Shrand.
 “Stimulants like cocaine will make them hyperactive, while opioids—heroin and prescription painkillers—will make them lethargic.”

-If you’re noticing these sorts of changes, talk to your teenager.
-If your teenager admits to a problem—or if he doesn’t, but the negative changes and substance use persist—it may be time to take action.
+When you notice these sorts of changes, talk to your teenager.
+If they admit to a problem, it’s time to take action.
+Even if they don’t admit, but the negative changes and substance-use persist, you should also take action.

-That does not mean parents should pick up the phone and call the nearest adolescent substance abuse treatment center, stress the experts.
+That does not mean calling the nearest adolescent substance abuse treatment center, stress the experts.

-Rather, start by getting your teenager assessed by an independent mental health professional who has experience working with adolescents with substance abuse issues.
+Rather, start by getting your teenager assessed by an independent mental health professional.
+Choose someone who has experience working with adolescents with substance abuse issues.

-Work your network.
 Ask friends and family.
 Use the Internet.
 Consult with medical professionals whom your teenager sees regularly.
-For example, if your child is diagnosed with ADHD, talk to that specialist.
-Your pediatrician may also be able to help with a referral, though this is not an area in which many pediatricians are trained.
+For example, if your child has an ADHD diagnosis, talk to that specialist.
+Your pediatrician may also help with a referral, though this is not an area in which many pediatricians are trained.